If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Diffusers on a table

-1. Pour around 3.5 ounces of coconut, sweet almond, or baby oil into your reed diffuser bottle.
+1. Pour about 3.5 ounces of a carrier oil (coconut, sweet almond, or baby oil) into a small jar or bottle.

 White Vinegar to the Rescue